marinavbrown/MBSE/README.md

 1. Download & install Intellij for your operating system from [here](https://www.jetbrains.com/idea/download/).
 Make sure to get the free Community version rather than the Ultimate edition.

-2. When you run Intellij for the first time, a wizard will set up your installation.
+2. When you run Intellij for the first time, the program will ask if you want to import settings; choose "Do Not Import Settings".
+From here, a wizard will set up your installation.
 For more information on the installation process, you can look [here](https://www.jetbrains.com/help/idea/install-and-set-up-product.html).
 My recommended option choices are as follows:
     - UI theme - Your choice
+    - Keymaps (Mac only?) - Your choice
+    - Launcher script (Mac only?) - Check yes to create command-line launcher.
     - Default plugins
         - Disable Build Tools, Test Tools, Swing, Android & Plugin Development
         - Customize Version Control - Enable only Git & GitHub